jwarz/data-scientists-tools/exploratory-data-analysis-in-r/readme.md

 > tendency for cars to have horsepower right at 200 or 300
 > horsepower.br\> ⬜ There is a second mode around 300 horsepower.br\>

+Plot A is the only histogram that shows the count for cars with exactly 200 and 300 horsepower.

 ## geom_boxplot(): Box plots for outliers

 In addition to indicating the center and spread of a distribution, a box